 What are some questions you can ask the doctor about childhood leukemia?

-As you cope with your child's cancer and cancer treatment, we encourage you to have honest, open talks with the doctor.
-Feel free to ask any question that's on your mind, no matter how small it might seem.
+As you cope with your child’s cancer and cancer treatment, we encourage you to have honest, open talks with the doctor.
+Feel free to ask any question, no matter how small it might seem.
 Here are some questions you might want to ask.
 Be sure to add your own questions as you think of them.
 Nurses, social workers, and other members of the treatment team may also be able to answer many of your questions.

 - Would you write down exactly what kind of leukemia my child has?